roobie/ua/README.md

-# ua - a uniform accessor for javascript
+# `uniform-accessor` - a uniform accessor for javascript

 This is a uniform accessor, `ua`, also known as a getter/setter or a function property.